Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

   :
 ```

 - Refer to [Using Components](#using-components) for more information.

 - Now, the project should already compile with the command `cbuild <name>.csolution.yml --update-rte --packs --context .Debug`.
 Note that this step downloads missing packs and copies configuration files to the [RTE directory](build-overview.md#rte-directory-structure).

-5. Step: **Review and configure RTE files**
+### Step 5: Review and configure RTE files

 - Review the configuration files in the [RTE directory](build-overview.md#rte-directory-structure) and refer to the documentation of the software components for instructions.

 - [Configure Linker Scripts](#configure-linker-scripts) below explains how to setup physical memory.

 - For simple projects, the default settings should be sufficient.

 - The [build information file](YML-CBuild-Format.md#cbuild-output-files) `<name>.cbuild.Debug+<target-name>.yml` lists configuration files of components and other useful information such as links to documentation of the component.

-6. Step: **Add application functionality**
+### Step 6: Add application functionality

 - Implement the application code in C/C++ source files.
 Use the [`groups:`](YML-Input-Format.md#groups) section in `<name>.cproject.yml` to add new source files.

 ```yml
   :